The Synchronization Tax

 There is a non-trivial sense in which banks, lawyers, and stock exchanges all exist for this reason.
 They are the decoherence machinery of society, the "classical limit" that prevents the economy from remaining in an unresolved superposition of fraud and promises.[2]

 But this coherence costs us something.
-In physics, we pay with entropy.
+In physics, we pay in relative entropy — the divergence between two systems' descriptions that must be reconciled for them to share a fact.
 In finance, we pay with fees.
-Every transaction fee, every spread, every billable hour is a synchronization tax — the energy required to force two asynchronous human beings to agree on a shared reality.
+Every transaction fee, every spread, every billable hour is a synchronization tax — the cost of bringing two asynchronous descriptions of reality into local agreement.

 The Luxury of the Present